alicewchen/BINF5505_slides/docs/assignment_1/module_2.md

 - Environmental factors can modify gene expression and disease risk,  so the same combinations of disease variants can lead to different outcomes based on environmental exposures.
 - Lifestyle factors: diet, physical activity, substance use
 - Physical environment: pollutants, toxins, climate, geography
-- Psychosocial factors: stres, socioeconomic status
+- Psychosocial factors: stress, socioeconomic status

 **(We will go through these in more detail in later modules)**